 Since the human body cannot survive without a functioning liver, this cancer presents an urgent need for more effective treatments.
 Thankfully, several immunotherapies for liver cancer have shown promising results in initial clinical trials, including the categories of checkpoint inhibitors/immune modulators, monoclonal antibodies, adoptive cell transfer, and oncolytic virus therapy.

 Notably, checkpoint inhibitors, or immune modulators, demonstrate significant potential for treating liver cancer, with many clinical trials currently being developed.
+One checkpoint inhibitor, nivolumab, has already been approved for previously treated liver cancer patients.
 These treatments can serve to enhance cancer-fighting immune system responses, but may not always be available or viable for patients with a history of hepatitis infection, as this type of immune system activity can damage normal, functioning liver cells.

 Are you a patient or caregiver interested in learning more about cancer immunotherapy treatment and clinical trials?
 If so, visit our Patient section on immunotherapy for liver cancer.